rsinger86/django-lifecycle/README.md

 ## Example - Hook with State Transition Conditions: Part II

 You can also enforce certain dissallowed transitions.
-For example, maybe you don't want your staff to be able to delete an active trials because they should expire:
+For example, maybe you don't want your staff to be able to delete an active trial because they should always expire:

 ```
     @hook('before_delete', when='has_trial', is_now=True)